Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Results

 \subsection{Validation}

 We compare the runtimes reported on the WSE for Fast Fourier Transforms (FFTs)~\cite{cerebras_fft} with the runtimes obtained with our simulator.
-We compare that with all their reported datapoints, i.e., parallelizing FFT of $n^3$ tensors across $n^2$ processors, for $n$ equal to 32, 64, 128, 256, and 512.
-In doing so, we show that \proj has high level of scalability and the accuracy is not impacted by the size of the DUT.
+We perform simulations for all their reported datapoints, i.e., parallelizing FFT of $n^3$ tensors across $n^2$ processors, for $n$ equal to 32, 64, 128, 256, and 512.
+In doing so, we show that \proj has a high level of scalability and the accuracy is not impacted by the size of the DUT.

-The WSE mounted on the CS-2~\cite{cerebras_hotchips} is a 7nm-based 46,225mm$^2$ monolithic die with 850,000 cores and 40GB of SRAM.
+The WSE mounted on the CS-2~\cite{cerebras_hotchips} is a 46,225mm$^2$ monolithic die with 850,000 cores and 40GB of SRAM on 7 nm technology.
 To model the WSE, we configure the DUT as a package with a single chiplet (32-bit 2D mesh NoC) with no integrated DRAM~\cite{cerebras_hotchips}.
 The WSE has a circuit-switched NoC with traffic filtering, while our simulator models a packet-switched NoC.
 The advantage of the circuit-switched NoC is to avoid message headers and simplify the routers, but it requires more synchronization when setting up a path to send data.
 To overcome this difference, we do not consider the destination header in this case, and rather consider the same amount of data sent by the PUs in both cases.
 The performance model for the PUs is set based on their reported numbers~\cite{cerebras_fft}.

-\textbf{\textit{Runtime:}} The runtimes of the $n^3$ FFT problems parallelized across $n^2$ tiles reported on the WSE~\cite{cerebras_fft} are $1.2\times$ of the runtimes reported by \proj, consistently, for $n$ ranging from 32 to 512 (i.e., from a thousand to a quarter million tiles).
-We believe the reason for this slightly optimistic runtime is that \proj does not model the synchronization overhead of the circuit-switched NoC.
+\textbf{\textit{Runtime:}} The runtimes of the $n^3$ Fast Fourier Transform (FFT) problems parallelized across $n^2$ tiles reported on the WSE~\cite{cerebras_fft} are $1.2\times$ of the runtimes reported by \proj, consistently, for $n$ ranging from 32 to 512 (i.e., from a thousand to a quarter million tiles).
+We believe the reason for this slightly optimistic runtime is that \proj does not model the synchronization overhead of the circuit-switched NoC of the WSE.
 We also simulated these datapoints with up to 32 host threads to measure the speedup of the simulator, shown in \cref{fig:sim_time} for FFT and other applications.